FAQ

 1975

-UZUMASA KYOTO VILLAGE shortly after it opened
+UZUMASA KYOTO VILLAGE shortly after opening

 Campaign for the movie "The Yagyu Clan's Conspiracy"